dominikvicha/Engetop-projekt-3/README.md

 - email: dominik.vicha@gmail.com

 ### Project Description ###
 - This is the final project from the ENGETO Online Python Academy for beginners.
 Its a tool for scrape the election data from the Czech election from 2017.
 The results is in the csv file, which can be use in other programms.
+The determinator is ";".
+When you want to work with the data in the excel, every value after ";" will have new cell.

 ### Requiremts ###